 NYU Law offers a number of highly competitive scholarships in various amounts to full-time LLM students.
 Often times, admitted students who are selected to receive a scholarship from NYU combine it with other forms of financial aid-scholarships from external agencies, loans, etc.-to meet the costs associated with graduate legal studies.
+With the exception of the Podell Global Graduate Legal Scholarship, all scholarship decisions are based on merit without regard to financial need.

 Unless noted in the scholarship description below, other than the admissions application form itself, no additional materials are required in order to be considered for scholarships.
-Applicants with a US JD applying for Fall entry, including those applying to the full-time LLM in Taxation, are encouraged to submit the application form and materials before the February 1 priority deadline in order to be considered in the rolling decision-making process for scholarships.
-(There is no priority deadline for Spring entry.)
+Applicants with a US JD including those applying to the full-time LLM in Taxation, are encouraged to submit the application form and materials before the February 1 priority deadline in order to be considered in the rolling decision-making process for scholarships.